NextoneX/Graphics_by_Taichi/readme.md

 ​	A simple simulation of `Macklin, M. and Müller, M., 2013.
 Position based fluids.
 ACM Transactions on Graphics (TOG), 32(4), p.104.`

-​	I added more interactivity to it, now you can create new particle, generate attraction, control gravity and change parameter.
+​	I added more interactivity to it, now you can create new particle, generate attraction, control gravity and change parameters.

 ​	If you'd like to experience more features, please leave me a message.